 The Kruger National Park is exceptionally diverse.
-Not only is it home to hundreds of species of different animals, but the landscape and the vegetation are ever changing.
+Not only is it home to hundreds of species of different animals, but the landscape and the vegetation are ever-changing.
 The further north you travel, the more the changes in the landscape will become noticeable.
 Shingwedzi rest camp is in the northern sector of the park, and when you enter the area you will see a different type of countryside.

 The south of the park is well known for having lush bush and great, sturdy evergreens.
 As you travel north, the plains open up to fewer massive trees and more grassland.
 But what makes Shingwedezi similar to some of the other camps in the park is that it is situated near a river.
 As with most camps found near rivers, riverine bush dominates the immediate camp surroundings.

 Shingwedzi means “the place of the ironstone”.
-It was once home to some of the great giant elephants as well as numerous herds of elephant.
+It was once home to some of the great giant elephants as well as numerous herds of elephants.
 As the camp is near a river, there is always plenty of wildlife to see.
 Nyala, kudu, elephant and waterbuck are common.
 The Kruger Park is a summer rainfall region, with the river swelling during the months of heavy rain.

 Some say that Shingwedzi gives off the aura of a time when the first travellers came through rough and wild Africa.
 The atmosphere contributes to the appeal of staying at or visiting Shingwedzi.
 This is still a rustic place, although it offers all of the amenities of modern living, such as air conditioning.
 There are all kinds of accommodation facilities available for all kinds of guests.
-From more luxurious accommodation to camp sites ideal for tents, guests have plenty of choice in terms of how they plan their stay.
+From more luxurious accommodation to campsites ideal for tents, guests have plenty of choices in terms of how they plan their stay.

 Day visitors have plenty of space to spread out and relax.
-With braai facilities as well as a restaurant, this is the perfect stop off for lunch.
+With braai facilities as well as a restaurant, this is the perfect stop-off for lunch.
 Keen photographers are also likely to enjoy the variety of birds which can be spotted swooping in and out of the area.

 The camp is also special for another reason: a swimming pool!
-Not all camps have this simple and most welcome feature; however it is only for overnight guests.
+Not all camps have this simple and most welcome feature; however, it is only for overnight guests.

 If you are staying over in the camp, carrying torches wherever you walk at night is non-negotiable.
 Scorpions, spiders and snakes are just a few of the critters that come out at night, and you certainly don’t want to have a heart attack by stepping on one!
 This is true of all the camps in the park when you come to think of it.
 So keep this in mind no matter where you stay over.